Aryam2121/BudgetBaba_NextJS/EMAIL_SETUP_GUIDE.md

 # 📧 Email Setup Guide for Split Notifications

-Your Smart Expense Tracker is now configured to send email notifications when expenses are split.
+Your Budget Baba is now configured to send email notifications when expenses are split.
 Here's how to track and enable email sending:

 ## 🔍 How to Monitor Email Sending